replicatedhq/kURL/addons/ekco/0.11.0/README.md

 - `rook-version`: Version of Rook to manage
 - `rook-priority-class`: Name of priority class to add to Rook 1.0 Deployments and DaemonSets.
 Will be created if not found.
 - `enable-internal-load-balancer`: Run haproxy on all nodes and forward to all Kubernetes API server pods
-- `internal-load-balancer-port`: The port for the internal load balancer to listen  on.
 - `host-task-image`: The image to use for host tasks, such as updating the haproxy configuration on all nodes.
 - `host-task-namespace`: The namespace host task pods will run in.